archive for the Gaming category

 Edinburgh Interactive Entertainment Festival

-Edinburgh,Gaming, 7th April
+Edinburgh,Gaming Thursday 7th April 2005

 In August the Edinburgh Interactive Entertainment Festival has loads of free (I think) screenings of upcoming game footage and talks by industry types.
 I missed it last year for some reason but heard good things about it.
 More info here.